ryashpal/EHR-ML/README.md

 **Want to try it online?** Head over to [EHR-ML-Web](http://superbugai.erc.monash.edu:8081/)

-A comprehensive documentation is available at : https://ehr-ml-tutorials.readthedocs.io
+**Need some help getting started?** Check out the [documentation](https://ehr-ml-tutorials.readthedocs.io/en/latest/index.html) page.

-If you use this utility in your work please cite the below article:
+**Used this utility in your research?** We kindly ask you to cite the following article:

-Yashpal Ramakrishnaiah, Nenad Macesic, Geoffrey I. Webb, Anton Y. Peleg, Sonika Tyagi: EHR-ML: A generalisable pipeline for reproducible clinical1 outcomes using electronic health records
+* Yashpal Ramakrishnaiah, Nenad Macesic, Geoffrey I. Webb, Anton Y. Peleg, Sonika Tyagi: EHR-ML: A generalisable pipeline for reproducible clinical1 outcomes using electronic health records